-ABBREVIATED LEGAL DESCRIPTION: N/A
+ABBREVIATED LEGAL DESCRIPTION: n/a

-ASSESSOR'S TAX PARCEL ID#: N/A
+ASSESSOR'S TAX PARCEL ID #: n/a

-REFERENCE NO.: N/A
+REFERENCE NO: n/a

-DEBORAH ASHFORD BUCHANAN, ("principal"), hereby designates LAURIE LUENELLA as the attorney in fact for the undersigned principal.
-In the event LAURIE LUENELLA is unable or unwilling to act as attorney in fact, MICHAEL JORDAN LUENELLA and/or ANDREW B. LUENELLA is designated as alternate attorney in fact(s).
-The inability of the attorney in fact to act shall be evidenced by a signed writing by the declining attorney in fact or an affidavit of explanation by the alternate attorney in fact.
+EVELYN L. SKAAR ("principal") hereby designates CARRIE ANN [SKAAR] ASHBACK as the attorney in fact to act for the undersigned principal.
+In the event CARRIE ANN [SKAAR] ASHBACK is unable or unwilling to act as attorney in fact, LOIS [SKAAR] LAMKIN is designated as alternate attorney in fact.
+The inability of the attorney in fact to act shall be evidenced by a signed writing by the declining attorney in fact, by a signed writing by the physician for the declining attorney in fact, or an affidavit of explanation by the alternate attorney in fact.